lpedit-devs/lpedit/docs/bayesian-course/BayesianDay1.rst

 print("\n")
 @

-This example shows by that using the tool :doc:`lpEdit` we can embed Python or R code into these documents and the code will be executed when the website is created.
+This example shows by that using the tool :doc:`lpEdit </lpEdit>` we can embed Python or R code into these documents and the code will be executed when the website is created.

 Reproducible research
 ----------------------